 Get Ready for Your New Digital Nomad Life!

 Alright, this digital nomad checklist should cover the most important steps on your way to a location-independent lifestyle.
-I hoped it help you organize your upcoming journey a bit better.
+I hoped it helps you organize your upcoming journey a bit better.
 Try to tick off as many things as possible before you start your new life.

 If you need more information, check out the linked articles or head over to my page “Preparation”.
 Here you will find plenty of more interesting tips and resources.